-A dynamic variable is a quantity that changes over time - for example, the effect of inflation on car prices over a ten-year period.
+A dynamic variable is a quantity that changes over time - for example, the effect of inflation on car prices over a ten-year period - with a recurrence or dependence on previous time periods.
 The system function Dynamic() and system variable Time enable you to model changes over time.

-Fip Read Chapter 11, "Arrays and Indexes," before using these features.
+Tip Read Chapter 11, "Arrays and Indexes," before using these features.